hpcugent/vsc_user_docs/mkdocs/docs/HPC/migration_to_rhel9.md

 ## Impact on the login nodes

-As a general rule, your login node should match the operating system of the cluster you are running on.
-To make this more transparent, you will be prompted when loading a cluster with a different operation system.
+As a general rule, the OS of your login node should match the operating system of the cluster you are running on.
+To make this more transparent, you will be prompted when loading a cluster module with a different operation system.

     module swap cluster/shinx